-One final way to cool a room down and keep cool at night is to use ice alongside your fans.
+One final way to cool a room down is to use ice alongside your fans.
 It might look like a strange solution, but it can be very effective for cooling the air quickly.
 Position a shallow bowl of ice, ice packs or a frozen hot water bottle behind your fan, and it will soon spread the cool temperatures around your room.

-Too keep cool at night, you can mimic this fan and ice technique with a small fan on your bedside table and a spray bottle of chilled water.
+- Mimic the fan and ice technique mentioned above with a small fan on your bedside table and a spray bottle of chilled water.

 - Sleep with lightweight covers and 100 percent cotton sheets during the summer to keep the heat at bay.